-How much do we have to pay to use CQRS Local?
+How much do we have to pay to use Calculating Quality Reporting Service (CQRS) Local?

-The CQRS Local system is being developed on behalf of NHSE/I so there will be no costs for commissioners or providers using the system.
+The CQRS Local system is being developed on behalf of NHS England, so there will be no costs for commissioners or providers using the system.

 Who has developed CQRS Local?

-CQRS Local has being developed by a collaboration of the five Commissioning Support Units; Arden & GEM, Midlands and Lancashire, North of England, North East London and South, Central & West.
-The CSUs are arms-length bodies of NHSE, providing system support services to health and care systems.
+CQRS Local has been developed by a collaboration of Commissioning Support Units; Arden & GEM, Midlands and Lancashire, North of England and South, Central & West.
+The CSUs are arms-length bodies of NHS England, providing system support services to health and care systems.

 What are the key drivers behind CQRS Local?

 There are several key drivers behind the introduction of CQRS Local – all of them have technology, efficiency and reducing bureaucracy at their heart.
 The General Practice Forward View (GPFV) highlights the need for new ways of working to reduce administrative overhead in general practice and streamline processes.